zyrolasting/denxi/examples/input-checking/README.md

 6. Run `racket launch.rkt do +a defn.rkt`.
 It will now work.

-We didn't do all this in earlier examples because those examples shut off Xiden's safeguards.
+We didn't do all this in earlier examples because those examples shut off Denxi's safeguards.
 Harmless demos are one thing, but you should not turn off the safeguards without good reason.

 You'll only repeat one of these steps whenever you encounter a new,